 Users should also adjust the Wi-Fi security level to utilise stronger encryption, and you should disable WPS due to its inherent security risks.

-There are a number of other router settings that can be set up or modified, but perhaps one of the most important is updating the router's firmware (i.e. its software) to close any potential security holes.
+Several other router settings can be modified, but perhaps one of the most important is updating the router's firmware (i.e. its software) to close any potential security holes.

 How to access router settings

-The best way to connect your PC or laptop to your home Wi-Fi router is via an Ethernet (nework) cable, or log into its Wi-Fi network.
+The best way to connect your PC or laptop to your home Wi-Fi router is via an Ethernet (network) cable.
+But you can also log into its Wi-Fi network.

 We strongly recommend you connect your PC or laptop to your router via an Ethernet cable, as a physical connection is the most reliable method, and it won't be affected if you make changes to your Wi-Fi network.